-The ESAB EM, EMS and EMP product family is a new generation of MIG only (EM), MIG/Stick (EMS series) and Multi-Process (MIG/Stick/TIG) welding (EMP series) power sources.
+The ESAB EM and EMP product family is a new generation of MIG and multi-process (MIG/Stick/TIG) welding power sources.

-The new series of 215ic power sources are designed to match the needs of the user.
+All Rebel power sources are designed to match the needs of the user.
 They are tough, durable and portable, providing excellent arc performance across a variety of welding applications.

-EMS and EMP feature a 4.3 in.
-(11 cm) colour TFT user interface display which provides quick and easy selection of weld process and parameters, suitable for both newly trained and intermediate level users.
+The EMP features a 4.3 in.
+(11.0 cm) color TFT user interface display which provides quick and easy selection of weld process and parameters, suitable for both newly trained and intermediate level users.
 For more advanced users a number of functions could be introduced and customized to give maximum flexibility.